Holonomy transformations for singular foliations: The linearized foliation near a leaf

 Recall that a Lie groupoid $G\rightrightarrows U$ is \emph{proper} if its target-source map $(\bt,\bs) \colon G\to U\times U$ is proper (i.e., preimages of compact sets are compact).
 Properness implies that $G$ is \emph{proper at $y$}, for all $y\in U$ (see \cite[\S 1]{CrStr}).

-\begin{prop} Let $(M,\cF)$ be a singular foliation, and $x$ a point of an embedded leaf $L$ whose essential isotropy is discrete {and so that $H_L$ is Hausdorff}.
-The following are equivalent: \begin{itemize} \item[a)] $\cF$ is linearizable about $L$ and $H_x^x$ is compact \item[b)] there exists a tubular neighborhood $U$ of $L$ and a {Hausdorff} Lie groupoid $G\rightrightarrows U$, proper at $x$, inducing the foliation $\cF|_U$.\end{itemize} \end{prop}
+\begin{prop} Let $(M,\cF)$ be a singular foliation, and $x$ a point of an embedded leaf $L$ so that the Lie groupoid $H_L$ is Hausdorff.
+The following are equivalent: \begin{itemize} \item[a)] $\cF$ is linearizable about $L$ and $H_x^x$ is compact \item[b)] there exists a tubular neighborhood $U$ of $L$ and a Hausdorff Lie groupoid $G\rightrightarrows U$, proper at $x$, inducing the foliation $\cF|_U$.\end{itemize} \end{prop}

 \begin{proof} $a)\Rightarrow b).$ By Cor. \ref{cor:ind}, the linearized foliation $\cF_{lin}$ is induced by a Lie groupoid action of $H_L$ on $NL$.
 In other words, $\cF_{lin}$ is the foliation induced by the transformation groupoid $H_L \ltimes NL \rightrightarrows NL$.
 This transformation groupoid is proper by Lemma \ref{lem:prop} below (applied to $H_L$), so in particular it is proper at $x\in L\subset NL$.
 Now use the assumption that $\cF$ is linearizable.